bhargavchippada/forceatlas2/README.md

 -   **scalingRatio**: How much repulsion you want.
 More makes a more sparse graph
 -   **strongGravityMode**: A stronger gravity view
 -   **jitterTolerance**: How much swinging you allow.
 Above 1 discouraged.
 Lower gives less speed and more precision
 -   **verbose**: Shows a progressbar of iterations completed.
-Also, shows time taken for different force computations (set notebookStyle to True to use notebook friendly progress bar)
+Also, shows time taken for different force computations
 -   **edgeWeightInfluence**: How much influence you give to the edges weight.
 0 is "no influence" and 1 is "normal"

 ## Documentation